Visualizing Every Premier League Season Finish Since 1992

 The visual patterns in the chart suggested a taxonomy.
 I ran a k-means cluster analysis on 35 seasons of position data for all 52 clubs — grouping teams by seasons played, when they first appeared, number of separate stints, and whether they’re still in the league today.
 Four clusters were derived.

 Permanent fixtures (9 clubs).
 Arsenal, Chelsea, Everton, Liverpool, Manchester United, and Tottenham feature in every season since 1992.
-Aston Villa, Newcastle, and Manchester City missed a handful of seasons between them — but all three average 33+ seasons in the top flight and are still here.
+Aston Villa, Newcastle, and Manchester City missed a handful of seasons between them, but all three average 33+ seasons in the top flight and are still here.
 The Big Six plus three.

 Yo-yo regulars (16 clubs).
 West Ham, Crystal Palace, Burnley, Sunderland, Leicester, Leeds, Fulham, Wolves, Nottingham Forest, and others.
 These clubs average 14.9 seasons played across multiple stints — half still in the league, half not.
 Their lines in the chart are interrupted, broken, then resumed.
 Leicester won the title in one of their stints.
 Sunderland is back in 2025/26 after years away.
 The cluster with the most drama per season.

-Departed (16 clubs).
+EPL tourists (16 clubs).
 Blackburn, Bolton, Coventry, Portsmouth, Wimbledon, Sheffield Wednesday — clubs that averaged 6.6 seasons, mostly in a single stint, and are now gone.
 Blackburn won the league in 1995 on Jack Walker’s money.
 Most of this group never came close to that again.
 Their lines end mid-chart and don’t come back.

 Modern era entrants (11 clubs).
 Brentford, Brighton, Bournemouth, Stoke, Swansea, Hull — clubs whose EPL careers began after 2011.
 Most came briefly and left.
 Brighton is the outlier: nine consecutive seasons and still going.